Is -17 Rational or Irrational? A Deep Dive into Number Systems

 The answer is clear: -17 is a rational number.

 Why?
-Because it can easily be expressed as a fraction: -17/1.
+Which means because it can easily be expressed as a fraction: -17/1.
 Both -17 and 1 are integers, fulfilling the definition of a rational number.
 Its decimal representation is simply -17.0, which terminates.

 A Deeper Look at Number Sets